Followers

 Who was that Mad Man?

 As a boy learning about the American Revolution, I was thoroughly amused that a general would have the name "Mad" Anthony Wayne.
-I wondered who was that mad man?
+I wondered who that madman was.
 I wondered what he was so mad about.
 Any study of the American War for Independence should address this colorful Pennsylvanian who captured the imagination of his times and down through the ages.

 Scion of a Scots-Irish Military Family

-Anthony Wayne was born on 1 January 1745 to Isaac Wayne and Elizabeth Iddings Wayne in Easttown Township, Chester County, Pennsylvania.
+Anthony Wayne was born on January 1, 1745, to Isaac Wayne and Elizabeth Iddings Wayne in Easttown Township, Chester County, Pennsylvania.
 Isaac Wayne was born in Ireland, the son of a military officer, Captain Anthony Wayne, who immigrated to America with his Dutch wife, Hannah.
 Their son Isaac became a tanner, establishing one of the most prominent businesses in Pennsylvania, and eventually took over the family estate, Waynesboro, from the aging captain.
-Young Anthony Wayne was well-schooled, attending the Philadelphia Academy and the College of Philadelphia..
-Like George Washington, Wayne did a stint as a surveyor.
-In his case up in Nova Scotia.
-He returned to Pennsylvania in 1766, where he continued surveying and worked in Isaac's tannery.
-He also married Mary Penrose who would bear him two children, Margretta and Isaac.
-Just as the politics of friction with Great Britain were heating up, young Anthony got involved in the American cause.
-Like many up and coming men of means, he turned to public service.
-Wayne served in the Pennsylvania legislature in 1774 and the following year he raised a militia regiment in Chester County.
+Young Anthony Wayne was well-educated, attending the Philadelphia Academy and the College of Philadelphia.
+Like George Washington, Wayne also had a stint as a surveyor, particularly in Nova Scotia.
+He returned to Pennsylvania in 1766, where he continued surveying and worked at Isaac's tannery.
+He also married Mary Penrose, who would bear him two children, Margretta and Isaac.
+As the political tensions with Great Britain escalated, young Anthony became involved in the American cause.
+Like many rising men of means, he turned to public service.
+Wayne served in the Pennsylvania legislature in 1774, and the following year, he raised a militia regiment in Chester County.
 In January 1776, he received a commission as colonel of the 4th Pennsylvania Continental Line.
-Things were about to get interesting for Anthony and for the war.
+Things were about to get interesting for Anthony and the war.

 Wayne's Home in Waynesboro